AdaVotex141/JAVA-CW-2023/README.md

 2. √ change all the methods dealing with file systems to DBserver
 3.  generate a txt.file and a delete.txt.file
       1. √ (tested, during the test, create a Globalstatus to track the current database and table the user is dealing with) generate new files when creating new database
-      2. update these two files when creating new tables(used Hashmap)
+      2. √ update these two files when creating new tables(used Hashmap) When testing, when created a new table, instead of append the new ones in the file, it overwrite it.

       3. update these two files when dealing with insert and delete in tables
           1. tables:insert/delete
           2. update the latest ID in these two files
 4. √ drop for databases and files
+5. √ Tests for generating folders and files and drop [ERROR] 2 tables but only one in the txt?
+   [ERROR] table cannot be deleted?
+6. USE methods in DATAreader
+    1. √ USE->USE DATABASE,check if it is exists, set the globalstatus, generate a new hashmap based on the current files. generate new TXT based on the hashmap.
+    2. √ USE->USE table, check if it is exists on globalDATABASE, set the globalstatus.

+* 12/3:
+deal with the ROW data
+(INSERT, DELETE, UPDATE)

+* 13/3: